Read This First

 Prompt 1: What are the incomes at the global average, and the US average.
 Create a table.

-The section turns on Global vs. US Average Income.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Global vs. US Average Income in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Structured comparison